lekum/pyduino/README.md

 The library implements a two-way communication over the serial connection with the Arduino, sending text strings that encode operations to be perfomed in the ARduino board and parsing the returned messages.

-The funcionalities of the Arduino library that are currently exposed via this API are:
+The functionalities of the Arduino library that are currently exposed via this API are:

 - pinMode()
 - digitalRead()